-On March 4, 2024, Bonny Simi, the Company's President of Operations, adopted a trading plan intended to satisfy Rule 10b5-1(c) to sell, subject to certain conditions, up to 367,742 shares of Company common stock beginning June 3, 2024 and ending May 30, 2025.
-This includes up to 36,457 shares to be sold upon the vesting of RSUs granted to Ms. Simi.
-The actual number of shares that will be released to Ms. Simi and may be sold under the Rule 10b5-1 trading arrangement will be net of the number of shares sold by the Company to satisfy tax withholding obligations arising from the vesting of the RSUs and is not yet determinable.
+On March 4, 2025, Bonny Simi, the Company's President of Operations, adopted a trading plan intended to satisfy Rule 10b5-1(c) of the Exchange Act to sell, subject to certain conditions, up to 403,588 shares of Company common stock beginning June 3, 2025 and ending May 29, 2026.
+This includes the exercise and sale of up to 300,000 shares of Company common stock pursuant to stock options held by Ms. Simi

-On March 15, 2024, Didier Papadopoulos, the Company's President of Aircraft OEM, adopted a trading plan intended to satisfy Rule 10b5-1(c) to sell, subject to certain conditions, up to 233,379 shares of Company common stock beginning July 1, 2024 and ending June 27, 2025.
-This includes up to 203,700 shares to be sold upon the vesting of RSUs granted to Mr. Papadopoulos.
-The actual number of shares that will be released to Mr. Papadopoulos and may be sold under the Rule 10b5-1 trading arrangement will be net of the number of shares sold by the Company to satisfy tax withholding obligations arising from the vesting of the RSUs and is not yet determinable.
+On March 20, 2025, Didier Papadopoulos, the Company's President of Aircraft OEM, adopted a trading plan intended to satisfy Rule 10b5-1(c) of the Exchange Act to sell, subject to certain conditions, up to 41,600 shares of Company common stock beginning June 30, 2025 and ending December 19, 2025.
+The actual number of shares that may be sold under the Rule 10b5-1 trading arrangement will be net of the number of shares sold by the Company to satisfy tax withholding obligations arising from the vesting of the RSUs awarded to Mr. Papadopoulos and is not yet determinable.